Urban photoshoot tips for creative portrait photography in cities

 Once you’ve decided on your locations, take another virtual walk through in Google street view and screenshot where you want to photograph.

-Then create a simple shoot plan in word and drop your screenshots into the document, along with street names and any notes you feel are relevant, like outfit colors, nearby parking etc. This will be handy for you on the day, but will also help your model to know what to expect.
+Then create a simple shoot plan in Word and drop your screenshots into the document, along with street names and any notes you feel are relevant, like outfit colors, nearby parking etc. This’ll be handy for you on the day, but will also help your model to know what to expect.

 planning locations for urban photoshoots